Colour guard: Composition of the US colour guard

 In the U.S., traditionally, the unit's sergeant major is responsible for the safeguarding, care, and display of the organizational colours.
 The sergeant major is also responsible for the selection, training, and performance of the members.
 The colour guard consists of enlisted members and is commanded by the senior (colour) Sergeant, who carries the National Colors and gives the necessary commands for movements and rendering honours during drill exercises or parade ceremonies.

 Being assigned to the colour guard is considered an honour due to the fact that these individuals present and carry the symbols of their unit and country.
 Depending on the circumstance and subject to the orders of their commander, members may wear full dress or less formal uniforms.
 It is mandatory for all members of the colour guard to wear headgear, for example, a garrison cap, beret, or service cap.
 On occasion, certain colour guards can be horse-mounted.

 A US colour guard is made up of a "Color Sergeant" carrying the National Colours and serves as the unit commander, a unit or command colour bearer, and two colour escorts carrying rifles and/or sabres.
 If multiple colours are carried, multiple colour bearers may be needed.

 Rendering honours and Maneuvering

 The U.S. colour guard is formed and marched in one rank at close interval.
 Since the National Colors must always be in the position of honour on the right, the colour guard must execute a special movement to reverse direction.
 It does not execute rear march, nor does it execute about face.
-Rather, it performs a maneuver derived from the standard counter-column command, generally known as counter march or color reverse march, in order to keep the precedence of flags in order.
+Rather, it performs a maneuver derived from the standard counter-column command, generally known as counter march or colour reverse march, in order to keep the precedence of flags in order.

 Other drill movements performed by the colour guard include presenting arms, left and right wheel (turns) marches, eyes right (upon passing the reviewing stand during a parade), casing / uncasing the colour, and fixing/unfixing bayonets (by the arms bearers).